Canada Student Grant for Students with Disabilities

 • are not delinquent or in default on a previous student loan;

 • pass a credit check if you are 22 years of age or older and have never received student financial assistance (provincial funding only);

 • are not beyond your program length, plus one additional study period (called your Periods of Study + 1 limit); and

-Under this grant, students with permanent disabilities can receive $4,000* per academic year to cover the costs of accommodation, tuition, and books.
+Under this grant, students with an approved disability can receive $2,800 per academic year to cover the costs of accommodation, tuition, and books.